commtech/fscc-windows/README.md

 git checkout v2.2.8
 ```

-Compiling the driver is relatively simple, provided you have all of the
-required dependencies.
-You will need Windows Driver Kit 7.1.0 at a
-minimum.
-After assembling all of these things you can build the driver by
+Provided you have Windows Driver Kit 7.1.0 installed you can build the driver by
-simply running the BLD command from within the source code directory.
+running the BLD command from within the source code directory.

 ```
 cd fscc/src/